sullivan231/data-analytics-2020/README.md

 # data-analytics-2020
-Looking foreward to extending my scientific career by developing skills in data science, beyond my extensive knowledge of SAS.
+Looking forward to extending my scientific career by developing skills in data science, beyond my extensive knowledge of SAS.